 Good news: if you're after the cheapest AirPods prices, you're in the right place.
-Right now there may be a bit of a lack of online deals, sales, price cuts and other words for 'deals' on Apple AirPods gen 2.
-On the original Airpods, you can save some money on a 'renewed' model, which doesn't sound that great.
-Maybe wait until Black Friday.
+Right now there may be a bit of a lack of online deals, sales, price cuts and other words for 'deals' on Apple AirPods or AirPods Pro, but there are some, and they are sure to show up in the Black Friday deals at the end of November.

-Apple's default RRP for the AirPods 2 is £159/$159, so whatever you do, don't pay any more than that.
-If stock starts to run out, you'll possibly see some retailers charge more in the comparison chart above, but we'd urge you to hold on for normality to resume.
-A few retailers knocked £20/$20 off AirPods over the last Black Friday period, and now you should see more discounts until stocks run out – which we imagine could take a while.
+Apple's default RRP for the AirPods 2 with wired charging case is £159/$159 (£199/$199 for the model with the wireless plinth charging facility).
+AirPods Pro cost £249/$249 – so whatever you do, don't pay any more than that.
+If stock starts to run out, you'll possibly see some retailers charge more in the price comparison chart above, but we'd urge you to hold on till Black Friday.

 Apple AirPods are a perfect match for the iPhone, and designed to sync instantly and allow easy control of Siri and Apple Music.